My introduction to techwear – Let’s Talk Clothes #41

 I was dazzled by the very geeky side of these clothes, I had the impression that they were clothes from a science fiction and action film.

-Basic advice
+Basic tips

 1. Techwear and others

-First thing, techwear it's clearly not for everyone.
+First thing, techwear It's clearly not for everyone.

-2. What is techwear material ?
+2. What is a techwear material ?

 1. The waterproof jacket